thechelsuk/uk.thechels/.github/ISSUE_TEMPLATE/contact.md

 name: Contact
 about: Simple way to message me - please note these are public
-title: Subject -
+title: Contact
 labels: 'contact'
 assignees: 'MatBenfield'

 ---

+Subject:

-Your message
+Your message: